vlstill/presentations/dtedi/pres.md

 *   DIVINE needs to store the state space

-*   states are essential snapshot of the memory of the program
+*   states are essential snapshots of the memory of the program
     *   memory is organised as a graph

 . . .